Minimal and nearly minimal measure expansions in connected unimodular groups: Introduction

 Toward showing that appropriate versions of the optimistic conjectures also hold for the nonabelian classification problem, there is an important new challenge: While the desired conclusions for the abelian setting are mainly about the structure of $(A,B)$, the structure of $G$ is also highly involved for the nonabelian setting.
 If $G = \text{SO}_3(\RR)$, for example, one would not be able to find a minimally expanding pair according to the optimistic answers because there is no continuous surjective group homomorphism from $\text{SO}_3(\RR)$ to $\TT$.
-On the other hand, one can always find a continuous and surjective group homomorphism from a compact abelian group to $\TT$ and use this to construct minimally expanding pairs.
-For noncompact abelian group, the requirement that the kernel must be compact impose some constraint on the group $G$, but this is still comparatively mild.
+On the other hand, one can always find a continuous and surjective group homomorphism from a compact connected nontrivial abelian group to $\TT$ and use this to construct minimally expanding pairs.